NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 1)   Press the "Control-S" key combination to try to stop the progress and any key to continue.

-2)   Under the "View" menu on the EP-Launch program, select “Options” then “Command Window” then check "Pause During Simulation" and this will pause the process immediately after EnergyPlus executes.
+2)   Under the "View" menu on the EP-Launch program, select "Options" then "Command Window" then check "Pause During Simulation" and this will pause the process immediately after EnergyPlus executes.
 To continue after the pause, press any key.

 If the file contains Parametric objects, the single input file may cause multiple simulations to be performed.
 If multiple simulations are performed, the output files will be listed on the History tab and will be named with either the file suffixes defined in the input file or with a serial number.